 5. Be able to explain the design and use of d.c. series circuits for measurement and testing purposes including exploring the effect of :

-Chapter P3.4 What determines the rate of energy transfer in a circuit?
-(GCSE Combined Science Chapter P3.3)
+Chapter P3.4 What determines the rate of energy transfer in a circuit? (and GCSE Combined Science Chapter P3.3)

 The energy transferred when electric charge flows through a component (or device), depends on the amount of charge that passes and the potential difference across the component.